clin1234/clin1234.github.io/aboutme.md

 # About Me

-I am a student at Rollins College pursuing a bachelor's degree in Computer Science and Mathematics, with special interests in compilers, interpreters, and systems programming.
+I am a (former) student at Rollins College pursuing a bachelor's degree in Computer Science and Mathematics, with special interests in compilers, interpreters, and systems programming.
 Also fond of quips in Latin.

-At the moment, my primary development environment is Windows 10 Pro Insider Edition.
-I eventually plan to migrate to Linux, perhaps a Gentoo-based distribution or Fedora Rawhide, assuming no previous technical debt prevents such migration.
+At the moment, my primary development environment is Windows ~~10~~ 11 Pro Insider Edition. ~~I eventually plan to migrate to Linux, perhaps a Gentoo-based distribution or Fedora Rawhide, assuming no previous technical debt prevents such migration.~~ I dual-boot with Fedora Rawhide.
 For detractors:

 <div align="center">
 <p>